FernandoAiresCastello/TileGameLib/README.md

 # Tile Game Toolkit
 This repo is a collection of software libraries and tools for quick and easy development of tile-based, pseudo-8-bit games in C++ or C#.
+The goal is to be able to develop games that look and feel like Nintendo GameBoy Color games, at least graphically.

 **Main project:**